-- First energy-from-waste plant in U.S. In 1975, Wheelabrator introduced the first large-scale, commercially successful facility in the U.S. when we opened Saugus north of Boston.
+- First waste-to-energy plant in U.S. In 1975, Wheelabrator introduced the first large-scale, commercially successful facility in the U.S. when we opened Saugus north of Boston.

-- First energy-from-waste plant to have a materials recovery facility on site.
-Wheelabrator Falls was the first and only privately owned, energy-from-waste plant to have a materials recovery facility on site.
+- First waste-to-energy plant to have a materials recovery facility on site.
+Wheelabrator Falls was the first and only privately owned, waste-to-energy plant to have a materials recovery facility on site.

 - First to install carbon injection systems.
-Wheelabrator Falls was the first energy-from-waste facility to install a full-scale powder-activated carbon injection system in the U.S. to improve mercury emission control.
+Wheelabrator Falls was the first waste-to-energy facility to install a full-scale powder-activated carbon injection system in the U.S. to improve mercury emission control.

 - First to design the most efficient boiler.
 Wheelabrator Falls has the highest temperature and pressure steam conditions of any municipal solid waste-fired boiler in the world.